kimono-koans/httm/README.md

     git clone kimono-koans/httm
     cargo install --path ./httm/
     ```
 2. The optional `zsh` hot-key bindings: Use `ESC+S` to select snapshots filenames to be dropped to your command line, or use `ESC+M` to browse for all of a file's snapshots.

-Note: The main functionality of `httm` is fully native and doesn't depend on `zsh` or any program other than your native `zfs-utils` but *use it how you would*.
 Further example scripts and key bindings are provided as well.

 ## License